Tab-SE/tab_backend_ds_refresh_websocket/README.md

-# Websocket Tableau Data Source Refresh
+# Websocket Backend- initiated Tableau Data Source Refresh

 This project demonstrates how to initiate a Tableau data source refresh from the backend via WebSockets, allowing real-time updates in a frontend application with the Tableau Embedded Dashboard.